 Laughter and Philosophy in Schlegel and Nietzsche

-14h00-16h00, Faculteitskamer, Oude Turfmarkt 147, Amsterdam
+14h00-16h00, Faculteitskamer, Oude Turfmarkt 147, UvA

 Katia Hay Rodgers (University of Amsterdam) presents a working paper discussing the role of laughter in Nietzsche’s and Friedrich Schlegel’s philosophies.
 It addresses this topic by reference to Kant, showing how both authors respond to and challenge Kant’s (but not only Kant’s) ‘prejudice’ (as Nietzsche calls it in his ‘Gay Science’) against laughter and joy.
 The main question being: in what ways are their responses similar and where do they differ?
 In order to address this question I pay special attention to the way in which they incorporate ‘laughter’ in their writings.

 The Cynegetic Paradigm in Art, Politics and War

 17h00-19h00, PC.
-Hoofthuis, room 1.15, Amsterdam
+Hoofthuis, room 1.15, UvA

 In this lecture, Howard Caygill (Kingston University) will discuss what he coins the cynegetic paradigm in art, politics and war.